jhpyle/docassemble/about.md

 flow;
 2. Authors have the power of "copy and paste" and "search and replace" at their fingertips;
 3. The ability to share common questions across multiple interviews and incorporate libraries of questions means that authors can easily re-use their own past work and the work of other authors in the community; and
 4. **docassemble** uses objects as variables, not just boolean and text values.
 The features of object-oriented programming, including object methods and inheritance, save the developer a great deal of time and greatly simplify the appearance of code.

-In addition, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.
-While the programming language within [HotDocs] is fixed, [Python] is fully extensible.  **docassemble** authors can include any of the more than 70,000 [Python] packages available on [PyPI], [Github], and other sites, and code written by **docassemble** authors can easily be shared and re-used by others in the authoring community.
+Perhaps most importantly, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.
+While the programming language within [HotDocs] is proprietary and fixed, [Python] is fully extensible.  **docassemble** authors can include any of the more than 70,000 [Python] packages available on [PyPI], [Github], and other sites.
+Code written by **docassemble** authors can easily be shared and re-used by others in the authoring community.

 **docassemble** is also a superior system because it is free and open-source.
 [HotDocs] is a proprietary system, and its usefulness in a web server environment is limited by licensing requirements.
 By contrast, **docassemble** is free and open source, and can easily be [set up in a multi-server environment] by anyone.

+#### **docassemble** vs. rules engines

 In addition to [A2J] and [HotDocs], there are other existing expert systems.
 Many of these, like [Drools], are based on "rules engines."